nebulab/playbook/personal-growth/competency-matrix.html.md

 and measure a team member's impact.
 The matrix will be used by your mentor continuously to help you grow and evaluate you, so it's paramount you understand how it works!

+Be aware that [Progression][progression], the tool that we're using for the matrix, refers to the competency matrix as "Framework" so there isn't a real difference between the two and using either term is fine.

 ## How the matrix is structured

 The competency matrix is organized by disciplines.
 Currently, we have the following disciplines, but more may be added in the future:

 - **Software Engineer:** this is our bread and butter.
 The majority of our team members are hands-on